 Frontstrap- As everyone's hand is different, and we have yet to see an individual whose hand interfaces correctly with the finger grooves on the stock frontstrap.
-In fact original Glocks did not feature these 'cosmetic' bumps, which were actually added as an afterthought.
-With a straight vertical front strap reminiscent of John Browning's designs, we achieve strength through unified high fingers.
+In fact, original Glocks did not feature these 'cosmetic' bumps, which were actually added as an afterthought.
+With a straight vertical front strap reminiscent of John Browning's designs, our custom Glocks achieve strength through unified high fingers.
 Better fit, better control, better results.

 Backstrap- Rounds striking the target high are the result of two combined factors… first, the shooter is pressing the trigger using the entirety of the dominant hand… second, the backstrap often contains a pseudo-ergonomic whale hump at the bottom which actually exacerbates this problem.
 Hump gone – problem gone.

 Rounded Trigger Guard- This is the one feature we originally added for mainly aesthetic reasons, to further differentiate our weapons from the rest of the herd.
 However, after T&E, we discovered that the stock design of the trigger guard seems to encourage shooters to practice bad grip habits.
 Specifically, the curved and textured area on the front of the guard invites novice shooters to place their support-hand index finger in this area, leading to an unstable grip.
 Safety can also be an issue, as having your index finger in this position puts it dangerously close to being able to activate the trigger.
-With the trigger guard rounded, we immediately noticed a reduction in this occurrence.
+IN all our custom Glock frames with the trigger guard rounded, we immediately noticed a reduction in this occurrence.

 Magwell Crescent- Some malfunctions (i.e. double feed) require that the magazine be stripped from the magwell.
 This cut facilitates this process by providing more access to the mag baseplate, giving the operator more leverage for remedial action.

-Grip Stippling- Our unique ValTek stipple pattern provides traction in all the right places.
+Grip Stippling- Our unique Kraken stipple pattern provides traction in all the right places.
 Stability and weapon retention are improved as a result.

 * To have patterns/designs/camo applied to your frame, contact us directly. firstname.lastname@example.org or (877)229-0065